Reference Counted Class Objects

 deterministic destruction for themselves and resources they own.

-The compiler detects automatically and treats specially all class
+The compiler detects automatically and treats specially all classes

 class Widget {